syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

     You may see the below compile-time exception while running the application.

-    E> The type or namespace name 'EJ2' does not exist in the namespace 'Syncfusion' (are you missing an assembly reference?)
+    > Error: The type or namespace name 'EJ2' does not exist in the namespace 'Syncfusion' (are you missing an assembly reference?)

     **Cause:**